-The Group had current liabilities in excess of current assets as at 30 June 2016 amounting to \$213.232 million.
-This deficiency is caused by the classification of \$265.00 million of the Group's Medium Term Notes (the 2016 MTNs) as a 'current' liability as they mature in mid-September 2016.
-In May 2016 The Group established a Bank debt of \$285 million on similar terms to existing instruments which replace the maturing 2016 MTNs by mid-September 2016.
-The directors are satisfied that there are reasonable grounds to believe that funds will be available to pay debts as and when they become due and payable.
+The Group had current liabilities in excess of current assets as at 30 June 2015 amounting to \$244.957 million.

+This deficiency is caused by the reclassification of \$285.00 million of the Group's Medium Term Notes (the 2015 MTNs) which have been refinanced and committed on 29 June 2015 with the facilitiy avaliable for drawdown in September 2015 on similar terms to the existing instruments.
+The directors are satisfied that there are reasonable grounds to believe that funds will be avaliable to pay debts as and when they become due and payable.

-(b) Principles of consolidation
+b.
+Principles of consolidation

-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adelaide Airport Limited ('Company' or 'parent entity') as at 30 June 2016 and the results of all subsidiaries for the period then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adelaide Airport Limited ('Company' or 'parent entity') as at 30 June 2015 and the results of all subsidiaries for the period then ended.
 Adelaide Airport Limited and its subsidiaries together are referred to in this financial report as the Group or the consolidated entity.